 “Sugars and refined grains, including white rice, pasta and white bread, are the worst food culprits when it comes to reducing or relieving joint inflammation,” she says.

-If you feel that you’ve cleaned up your diet and are still experiencing food-related joint pain, Ms. DeJulius recommends meeting with a registered dietitian who is proficient in identifying food sensitivities for a personalized approach.
+If you feel that you’ve cleaned up your diet and are still experiencing food-related joint pain, consult with a registered dietitian who is proficient in identifying food sensitivities for a personalized approach.